Remiswl/necromunda_symfony/README.md

 	* add buttons to roll dices to choose the ground, roll dices for attacks, etc.
 	* a single page with information about the ground, the gangs, etc.?
 	* last page (/result) to upgrade each ganger after the end of the battlefatal
+	* manage the sell of equipment and weapons
 * Settings
 	* weapons -> add images?
 * Objects to roll dices (xD6, xD3, D66 (1st D6 dice as tens, a 2nd D6 dice as units))